barisatay0/Social-Media-Platform/README.md

 - **Ban** and **Unban** users at your whim.
 Give them a time-out or bring them back into the chaos. 🔨
 - **Change user roles**.
 You want to make everyone an admin?
 Go for it!
 (Maybe not the best idea though.) 👑
 - **Delete users** entirely.
 Be the judge, jury, and executioner of the userbase. 🗑️
-- **View logs**.
-Ever wanted to see a record of every nonsensical error and weird behavior?
-Well, now you can. 📜
+- **View logs** Just feel like a hacker on the log screen and think about why we need this. 📜
 - **Delete posts**.
 Cleaning up the mess users make one post at a time... or just because you feel like it. 🚮
 - **Add explores** to keep everyone informed, though honestly, the real news is figuring out how this project still works. 📰